digitalrebar/provision/doc/operation.rst

     drpcli machines update $UUID '{ "Name": "barney" }' --ref "$(drpcli machines show $UUID)"

 You can update "unsafely", but if multiple updates occur, you can't guarantee that you're changing what you expected to (eg. someone/thing else beat you to the punch).
-It is almost always a better pattern to insure you make a Machine name change with the use of the ``--ref`` Macine Object.
+It is almost always a better pattern to ensure you make a Machine name change with the use of the ``--ref`` Macine Object.
   ::

     # this is a BAD way to do it - as it does not guarantee atomicity